 Courtney's Candles and Creations

-At Courtney's Candles and Creations, you can find various styles of candle warmer lamps and lanterns by Candle Warmers Etc., including:
+At Courtney's Candles and Creations, you can find various styles of candle warmer lamps and lanterns, including:

 - Jar Candle Gift Pack - Get a free Aurora Lamp candle warmer when you buy a gift pack of six large 26 ounce jar candles.
 Choose from nine different scent collections or pick each candle scent on your own.
 They're around $84.
 Free shipping is offered on orders over $75.